MAGIC

 out.
 Here are a few examples:

-household, take paper, plastics, glass, aluminum cans, and other recyclables to
+your household, take paper, plastics, glass, aluminum cans, and other

 the needy.